aaron-meyers/wanikani-mnemonics/notes.md

 3. Refine prompt as needed to get desired image
 4. Save image
 5. Copy prompt text
-6. In Tsurukame, copy Discord submission text (meaning or reading user note)
+6. In Tsurukame, share Discord submission text (meaning or reading user note) to shortcut
+   1. Get prompt text from clipboard
+   2. Append prompt to Discord submission text
+   3. Copy to clipboard
+   4. Open Discord app
-7. In Discord submission channel, paste submission text
+7. In Discord submission channel, paste submission text and add image
+8. Copy image upload URL and paste as user note in Tsurukame (with 'image ' prefix)

+## Deferred flow
+1. In Tsurukame, share Discord submission text to To-Do (should include URL to WaniKani subject page)
+2. From To-Do, open WaniKani subject page
+3. Select mnemonic text for prompt
+4. (On iOS) Share to shortcut
+   (On PC) Open bing.com/create and paste mnemonic text
+5. Continue from step 3 of direct to Discord flow

 # Review flow - review images
 ## Current flow (images in iCloud)